DanielGabai/digital-design-projects/README.md

 These projects were created to explore and practice hardware design fundamentals in preparation for ASIC/FPGA development and digital system design.

-The projects progress from basic combinational logic to sequential circuits, and ultimately to a custom instruction-driven datapath — modeling the core structure of a CPU.
+The projects progress from basic combinational logic to sequential circuits, and ultimately to a custom instruction-driven CPU with automated execution.

 ---